top of page

 Come and See...

-Your friends and neighbors of the Anglican Church of the Resurrection invite you to join us for worship with Word, Sacrament and Fellowship each Sunday, the Lord's Day.
-When you visit us, you can expect a warm welcome, biblical preaching, and reverent worship in an informal setting.
+Your friends and neighbors of Anglican Church of the Resurrection invite you to join us for worship with Word, Sacrament and Fellowship each Sunday, the Lord's Day.
+When you visit us, you can expect a warm welcome, biblical preaching, and reverent worship.
 We raise our voices in heart-felt prayer, and in singing some of the great classic hymns of the Church as well as some of the theologically solid new ones (think CityAlight).

 (just like us: God's not finished with us yet!)